Free Lunch for 2022-2023 School Year

 Purchases of Snacks

-We are not accepting cash payment for snacks purchased at the snack window in schools that have this option.
+We are not accepting cash payments for snacks purchased at the snack window in schools that have this option.
 Students may use MySchoolBucks for these purchases only.

 To register for MySchoolBucks, you will need your child's student ID number which can be found in the Aspen family portal.